fengxia41103/myblog/content/dev/git strategy.md

 Pros:

-- Because of the common root law of two staging branches, shifting feature has no ill effect at all &mdash; both staging has clean contents from feature development, and feature 2 will work the same on `5.2-staging` because it is based on 5.0 in any case.
+- Because of the common root law of two staging branches, feature 2 will work the same on `5.2-staging` because it is based on 5.0 in any case.

+Cons:

+- Feature 2 merging will bring w/ it `C1` and `C2` to `5.2-staging`,
+  which may defeat the purpose of moving feature 2 (but feature 1) to `5.2-staging` at the first place.

 # Strategy 9